These are the opinions of writers and not the opinions of 407apartments.com or any of our advertising partners.

 Don't be surprised when you hear how happy residents are to be living in Orlando.
 Florida is one of the few states that has no income taxes meaning more of your moolah going right to your bank account.
 Along with more money means more opportunities in the City Beautiful.
-While you're searching for that perfect job, you'll find that the rent and cost of living is affordable in this town.
+While you're searching for that perfect job, you'll find that the rent for apartments in Orlando and cost of living is affordable in this town.

 Best Industries Expanded